Built in 1894, the grandstand at Huntingburg Park has seen its share of exhibits, shows, races, and certainly baseball games.

 Hollywood called again in 1995, when Home Box Office (HBO) took advantage of the vintage look of the grandstand to film Soul Of The Game to chronicle the days of the Negro League.
 This time the grandstand was transformed into Blues Stadium, home of the Kansas City Monarchs where Satchel Paige competed with Josh Gibson and Jackie Robinson to be the first black player to enter the Major Leagues.
 The file was directed by Kevin Sullivan with Blair Underwood playing Jackie Robinson.

-In 1996, professional baseball came to League Stadium when the Dubois County Dragons of the Heartland League were formed.
-The league folded in 1998 after three seasons, but professional baseball wasn't gone for long.
-The Frontier League's Dubois Country Dragons started play at the stadium in 1999.
-The Dragons played at the stadium from 1999-2002 before moving to Kenosha, WI.
+Semi-professional baseball returned to the stadium when the Dubois County Dragons of the Heartland League were formed in 1996.
+The Heartland League folded in 1998 after three seasons, but professional baseball wasn’t gone for long.
+The Dragons joined the Frontier League and started playing the following year.
+From 1999-2002 the Dragons called League Stadium home before moving to Kenosha, WI.

 In 2005, summer baseball was back with the arrival of the Dubois County Bombers.
 A collegiate wooden-bat team, the Bombers were initially in the Central Illinois Collegiate League (CICL), then merged into the Prospect League in 2009.
 In 2013, the Bombers join the Ohio Valley League (OVL).